 STATEMENT

-McEwen’s practice employs photography, printmaking and digital technologies to examine the impact of digitally mediated experiences on users and the paralleling virtual gaze on the body.
-As content proliferates and digital computation extracts resources, the body has become a data asset.
-McEwen interrogates the surveilled, commodified and classified body to speculate on the way its extraction is shaping user’s agency and the resulting epistemological shifts in our digital-milieu and future.
+McEwen’s practice employs photography, printmaking and digital-technologies examining the impact of digitally mediated experiences on users and the virtual gaze on the body.
+As content proliferates and computation extracts resources, the body has become a data asset and agency is corrupted.
+McEwen interrogates the surveilled body, speculating on ways its extraction is shaping user’s agency and the resulting epistemological shifts in our digital-milieu.

-McEwen probes the aesthetic potentials of developing technologies as means to expose, understand and visualise the power structures concealed.
-Using their body as a conduit for investigation, McEwen employs expanded methods of photography such as photogrammetry, gaussian splatting and other filtration to capture a virtual gaze of the body.
-They mediate the imagery, using computer-optics as a methodology and as an attempt to unveil the impact of algorithmically-curated streams on user’s autonomy and body.
+Probing the aesthetic potentials of developing technologies as means to expose, understand and visualise the power structures concealed, McEwen uses their body as a conduit for investigation, employing expanded methods of photography to foreground the virtual gaze of the body.
+They are interested in the historic weaponisation of the lens and the violent connotations of the language enwreathing photography, for instance; capture.
+They mediate this imagery, using computer-optics as a methodology and as an attempt to unveil the impact of algorithmically-curated streams on user’s autonomy and body.

-McEwen extends the process by transposing the visual information into a physicality as a conscious antithesis to the virtual images consumed via the luminosity of screens.
-Using methods of printmaking, casting and more, McEwen constructs a solid corporeal statement standing unswerving amongst the fluid cycle of content we consume and generate.
+McEwen extends the process by transposing the visual information into a physicality as conscious antithesis to the virtual images consumed via the luminosity of screens.
+Methodologies including printmaking and casting, among others, McEwen constructs solid corporeal statements standing unswerving amongst the fluid cycle of content we consume and generate.